-- Our main recommendation for oxaloacetate is to upgrade your brain.
-Clear out that brain fog, stop repetitive/circular thoughts that slow you down and crystallize your real cognitive potential.
+- Our main recommendation for oxaloacetate is: support brain health, clear brain fog, stop repetitive/circular thoughts, and optimize clear cognitive potential. (+)

-Our oxaloacetate is in a form that is easily assimilated by your body, so it actually does its job and doesn’t just come out as expensive urine.
-It’s water soluble, and PKA studies show it in the bloodstream 30 minutes after ingestion.
+Our Oxaloacetate is in a form that is easily assimilated - PKA studies show it in the bloodstream approximately 30 minutes after ingestion. (+)

-Our main recommendation for oxaloacetate is to upgrade your brain.
-Clear out that brain fog, stop repetitive/circular thoughts that slow you down, and crystallize your real cognitive potential.
-There are 250mg of Upgraded Aging Formula in each capsule, and 30 capsules in 1 bottle.
+Our main recommendation for oxaloacetate is: support brain health, clear brain fog, stop repetitive/circular thoughts, and optimize clear cognitive potential. (+) There are 250mg of Upgraded Aging Formula in each capsule, and 30 capsules in 1 bottle.
 100mg of each capsule is thermally stabilized oxaloacetate, and150mg is vitamin C.

 There is little question calorie restriction extends life in animals, but it can cause problems for humans like low body temperature, muscle loss, cognitive dysfunction, and decreased quality of life.
 This dilemma has led researchers to look for substances that mimic the effects of calorie restriction, while avoiding the side effects.

 Oxaloacetate is the most promising substance we’ve yet found.
-It extends lifespan in worms and rodent by triggering the same effects as caloric restriction.
-By miming caloric restriction without its harmful effects, oxaloacetate has a plethora of health benefits, many of which we are just beginning to understand.
+It extends lifespan in worms and rodents by triggering the same effects as caloric restriction.
+By mimicing caloric restriction without its harmful effects, oxaloacetate has a plethora of health benefits, many of which we are just beginning to understand. (+)

 Animal models show that oxaloacetate tells genes to keep you alive longer than would normally be possible.
 Activating the AMPK-FOXO pathways through calorie restriction extends lifespan in worms.
 In vitro, oxaloacetate can increase NAD+ levels by 50%, which activates the AMPK-FOXO pathways.
-Oxaloacetate tells your genes to make you live longer.
-Why Your Brain is in Danger (and How Oxaloacetate Can Help)
+Oxaloacetate may potentially support an increase lifespan. (+) Why Your Brain is in Danger (and How Oxaloacetate Can Help)

 Over time, excess glutamate can cause mental impairment, sleep problems, and even more stress, all of which impairs glutamate recycling.
 This becomes a vicious cycle where stress leads to glutamate toxicity, and glutamate toxicity leads to more stress.
-Oxaloacetate can stop this cycle from continuing and allow continued normal functioning.
-How Oxaloacetate Protects You From Brain Damage
+Oxaloacetate supports healthy glutamate metabolism, supporting appropriate brain function.(+) Oxaloacetate Protects You From Brain Damage

-Oxaloacetate has also been shown to increase the protective effects of zinc on human eye cells in a test tube.35 By supporting your DNA and other tissues, oxaloacetate may reduce your risk of many age-related degenerative conditions. (+)If you want to learn more about oxaloacetate, check out some of our sources below!
+Oxaloacetate has also been shown to increase the protective effects of zinc on human eye cells in a test tube.
+By supporting your DNA and other tissues, oxaloacetate may reduce your risk of many age-related degenerative conditions. (+)If you want to learn more about oxaloacetate, check out some of our sources below!